manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ### flatsatur.py

 This program takes the average around 10 pixesl for each pixel.
-If in any is higher than 55000 then dont use that flat.
+If in any is higher than 55000 then don't use that flat.
+All the flats passed the test.

 ### ds9